rrelledge/redislabs-docs/content/rc/administration/account-team-settings.md

 1. Install the Google Authenticator app on your phone from the Apple Store or Google Play.
 1. Add Redis Enterprise Cloud to the app:
-    1. In your profile in your Redis Cloud account, click **Multi-Factor Authentication**.
+    1. In your profile in your Redis Enterprise Cloud account, click **Multi-Factor Authentication**.
     1. Select **Configure** for the authenticator app.
     1. On your phone, open the Authenticator app.
     1. Select the plus sign and press **Scan a barcode**.
-    1. Scan the Redis Cloud barcode.
+    1. Scan the Redis Enterprise Cloud barcode.

-To log in to the Redis Cloud admin console, you can do MFA either with a text message or the Authenticator app.
+To log in to the Redis Enterprise Cloud admin console, you can do MFA either with a text message or the Authenticator app.
 If you use with the Authenticator app, you must open the Authenticator app and enter the Redis Labs code into the Redis Enterprise Cloud login.

 #### Deactivating MFA